On the trivializability of rank-one cocycles with an invariant field of projective measures

 The notion of \emph{algebraic representability of an ergodic action} has been introduced by Bader and Furman \cite{Bader:Furman:Unpub,BF22} and it gives a criterion to translate a generic ergodic action on some standard Borel space in terms of some more natural algebraic action of the group on an algebraic variety.

 This section is devoted to the anologue of algebraic representability for \emph{measurable cocyles}.
-We are going to treat in a more detailed way measurable cocycles in Section \ref{sec:boundary:theory}.
+We are going to treat measurable cocycles in a more detailed way in Section \ref{sec:boundary:theory}.
 Here we simply recall their definition.
 Let $G,H$ be two locally compact second countable groups and let $\Gamma<G$ be a lattice.
 Consider a Lebesgue probability $\Gamma$-space $(\Omega,\mu)$.
 A Borel measurable function $\sigma:\Gamma \times \Omega \rightarrow H$ is a \emph{measurable cocycle} if

 for every $\gamma_1,\gamma_2 \in \Gamma$ and almost every $s \in \Omega$.